 Mariella Di Sarzana 1958-1959

 Marcella was an MCA executive who met Stephen as soon as he arrived in Rome to start filming Ben Hur in mid 1958.
 According to Stephen he knew he wanted to marry her the first moment he saw her.
 She was a very petite Italian who was highly educated; she spoke eight languages.
 They married in London in August of 1958 during a short break from the filming of “Ben Hur”.
 Unfortunately many circumstances made this engagement very short lived.
 Stephen blamed himself for not being ready for marriage.
 After a short month, they separated.
-The divorce was final in March 1959 after Mariella made a brief visit to Hollywood.
+The divorce was final on March 20, 1959 after Mariella made a brief visit to Hollywood.
 After this experience, Stephen became very leery of marital attachments and remained a very happy bachelor for most of the rest of his life.
 Mariella herself remarried after her breakup with Boyd.
 No other details about her later life are documented.

 Article concerning Boyd’s divorce, Austin Daily Herald, March 21,1959